-Experience the sights, sounds and tastes of China—from cosmopolitan cities to rural villages—on this exclusive family adventure.
+Experience the sights, sounds and tastes of China - everything from cosmopolitan cities to rural villages—on this exclusive China family adventure.
 China is a land in transition between an ancient, storied past and an increasingly modern future, and your family has the chance to explore it all.
-Stroll Tiananmen Square and the Forbidden City in Beijing, hike in a Chinese national park, see the giant panda up close, and finish your exploration in rapidly-changing Shanghai.
+Stroll Tiananmen Square and the Forbidden City in Beijing, see the giant panda up close, and finish your exploration in rapidly-changing Shanghai.

 Included in this exceptional itinerary are several special opportunities for behind-the-scenes access and exclusive tours and activities, such as:

 Opportunity to learn about restoration on the Great Wall.
 Enjoy exclusive access to a remnant section of the Wall, where your family has the opportunity to go behind the scenes to meet local artisans and learn about what is being done to restore this UNESCO World Heritage site, and even do some hands-on restoration work yourself, if you'd like.

 Visit to the Hanyang Tomb.
 China’s first underground museum, the Hanyang Tomb has specially made glass floors covering the excavation, so families can see what the tombs would have originally looked like prior to their discovery.